davidfmiller/rmr-fullscreen/README.md

 screen
 ======

-YUI 3 module for working with elements' fullscreen API
+YUI 3 module for working with elements' fullscreen API.

+See it in action at [http://readmeansrun.com](http://readmeansrun.com)